CANITEY/obsidian/5 - Main Notes/local repositories.md

 # Remove a local repository
 you can do that simply by removing the `.git` directory at the root of your repository

+# Operations
+operation won't be mentioned here because they are so many and every one of them needs a good explaining
 # References
 - [[Git by Prime]]